 Although the overall rate of cure is low, aggressive treatment is indicated for most patients with CRCm in order to extend survival and improve health-related quality of life (QOL).
 Treatment is complex and varies based on patient characteristics and the number, size, and location of metastatic lesions.
 Given the diversity of the metastatic load, and the multiple potential treatment alternatives (systemic or regional chemotherapy, radiation, surgery, endoscopy, ablation, and others), management of the patient with CRCm must be individualized on a case-by-case basis and developed within the context of a multidisciplinary setting.
 The goals, priorities, and anticipated course of treatment should be discussed not only with the disease management team but also with the patient and his or her family.

 The development of metastasis is viewed as a continuous process that begins early in tumor formation and evolves as the tumor grows.3 It is thought that, after the initial malignant transformation, the tumor proliferates into a small mass of heterogenous cells with different metastatic potentials.
 These cells undergo a number of sequential genetic changes, characterized by the activation of oncogenes and inactivation in tumor suppressor genes.
 As the tumor grows beyond 1 mm in diameter and becomes relatively hypoxic, angiogenesis is initiated.4 Some tumors grow by utilizing other existing blood vessels in nearby tissues.

 The detachment of tumor cells from the primary tumor mass requires the downregulation of cell adhesion molecules that would normally anchor them to other cells and the extracellular matrix.
-The best characterized alteration involves loss of E-cadherin, a key cell-to-cell adhesion molecule. ...
+The best characterized alteration involves loss of E-cadherin, a key cell-to-cell ...